WSPR TV User Guide

 The rightmost column of the table displays the range of U4B channels for each row.
 To locate a specific U4B channel, first identify the row containing the range, then scan across that row to find the channel.

-The number in each bucket indicates how many unique 1-hour slots contained basic telemetry for that channel during the specified period (extended telemetry is excluded).
-For a slot to be counted, at least two basic telemetry transmissions must occur within the hour.
+The number in each bucket indicates how many unique 1-hour slots contained standard telemetry for that channel during the specified period (custom telemetry is excluded).
+For a slot to be counted, at least two standard telemetry transmissions must occur within the hour.
 This threshold helps eliminate noise caused by corrupt messages, non-U4B use of special Q/0/1 callsigns, and various other corner cases.

 While the map may display some false positives, it is highly sensitive to channel activity and should therefore produce virtually no false negatives.
 A transmitter operating for as little as 20 minutes and detected by a single receiver will change a bucket’s color from green to yellow.